astronomer/airflow-guides/guides/airflow-datasets.md

 tags: ["DAGs", "Dependencies", "Scheduling"]
 ---

-The release of [Airflow 2.4](link release notes!) includes a new concept of datasets and data dependencies.
-This means that DAGs that touch the same data will have explicit, visible relationships, and DAGs can be scheduled based on updates to these datasets.
-This feature is a big step forward in making Airflow data-aware, and vastly expands Airflow's scheduling capabilities beyond time-based methods like Cron.
+The release of [Airflow 2.4](link release notes!) introduces datasets and data dependencies.
+This means that DAGs which access the same data now have explicit, visible relationships, and that DAGs can be scheduled based on updates to these datasets.
+This feature is a big step forward in making Airflow data-aware and vastly expands Airflow's scheduling capabilities beyond time-based methods like Cron.

-This feature will help with many common use cases, such as when a data engineering team has a DAG that creates a dataset, and an analytics team has a DAG that completes analysis of that data.
+This feature will help with many common use cases.
+For example, consider a data engineering team with a DAG that creates a dataset and an analytics team with a DAG that analyses the dataset.
 Using datasets, the data analytics team can ensure their DAG runs only when the data engineering team's DAG has finished publishing the dataset.

 In this guide, we'll explain the concept of datasets in Airflow and how to use them to implement triggering of DAGs based on dataset updates.